chadbrewbaker/CompilingOnAWSLambda/README.md

 ## Step 3: Build the dependency graph
 * Python script

-Step 4: Solve for a build plan
+## Step 4: Solve for a build plan
-* Z3 SMT Solver
+* Z3 SMT job shop scheduling problem
-* Python bindings if you are allergic to C or Lisp interfaces
+* Solve for fastest batch build given N worker nodes
+* Can skip SMT solver and use naive master/slave build over [PyWren](https://www.slideshare.net/AmazonWebServices/massively-parallel-data-processing-with-pywren-and-aws-lambda-srv424-reinvent-2017)

+## Step 5: Build it
+* Hack MPI_Init() and stand on the sholders of supercomputer developers to optimize artifact transfer
+* MPI requires periodic resync as Lamdas fall out or are added to the work pool
+* Could use AWS SQS retry or AWSCodebuild master with Lambda slaves
+* Can use AWS Codebuild or Fargate instances as fat lambdas

+## Step 6: Rebuilds
+* Decide artifact cache storage strategy.
+Use hashes as keys.
+* Merkle DAG cheaper than full hash of ancestors.
+* Computing rebuild strategy is p-complete? (sequential)
+* Can pre-process files from text to binary in-memory compiler format
+* Can zip together commonly shared artifacts

 Scratch notes: